Deadline: October 13, 2021 by 5:00PM

 Abridged CV or biosketch (limit two pages, PDF)

-List of all current or pending external sources of grant support (PDF, include $ amounts)
+List of all current or pending sources of support for the applicant (PDF, include $ amounts)

-- Budget and budget justification (limit one page, PDF, see sample).
+- Budget and budget justification (limit one page, PDF).
 Budgets should provide enough information to convey the alignment of the costs with the proposed work.
-Faculty are encouraged to work closely with their grant administrators when including personnel and fringe.
-Faculty in Social Science Departments without a designated grant administrator may contact Amanda Ellenwood (email@example.com) and faculty in the Arts & Humanities Division may contact Jimmy Matejek (firstname.lastname@example.org) for support.
+Proposals with insufficient budget justifications may see their budgets reduced.
+Faculty are strongly encouraged to work closely with their grant administrators when including personnel and fringe.
+Faculty in Social Science departments without a designated grant administrator should contact Jimmy Matejek-Morris (email@example.com) for support.
+Faculty in the Arts and Humanities should contact Katherine Zuccala (firstname.lastname@example.org) for support.

 Examples of eligible expenses include but are not limited to: